 Federal Graduate PLUS Loans are made by the Department of Education to students for educational expenses.
-The credit worthiness of the student is a consideration in approval by the Department of Education.
+An approved credit check must be on file in the Department of Education for award consideration.
 Interest is charged during all periods.

 SATISFACTORY ACADEMIC PROGRESS